Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

     ![S_BGM C_C002 segment](../../Assets/Screenshots/EDI/Operation/ExportDefBGM_C002.png "[S_BGM  C_C002 segment]")

 3. Check the specification for the fields that are required to be filled.
-In most cases, you must fill the *D_1001* field (Code specifying the document name.).
+In most cases, you must fill the *D_1001* field (Code specifying the document name).
 This is a constant value for which your business partner may have specified predefined codes for the document type.

 4. Click the ![Set constant value](../../Assets/Icons/Edit04.png "[Set constant value]") button to the right of the *D_1001* row.
     The *Set text value* pop-up window is displayed.